cloudfoundry/credhub/README.md

 The CredHub server manages secrets like passwords, certificates, ssh keys, rsa keys, strings (arbitrary values) and CAs.
 CredHub provides a REST API to get, set, or generate and securely store such secrets.

-In other words, if someone asks you "what does CredHub do?" simply answer "it hubs creds, duh!".

 See additional repos for more info: